oracle/python-cx_Oracle/doc/src/subscription.rst

 .. attribute:: Subscription.cqqos

    This read-only attribute returns the quality of service flags used to register the subscription when it was created.

-This attribute is deprecated and will be removed in a future version of cx_Oracle.
+   .. deprecated:: 5.3
       Use the qos attribute instead.

 .. attribute:: Subscription.id